efectn/ulurover_robot_arm/robo_arm.md

 - [x] Be able to plan & execute robotical ar0m poses.
 - [x] Be able to adjust poses/trajectories using C++.
 - [ ] Use moveit servo messages to manage robotical arm realtime.
-    - [ ] There will be three modes: IDLE, POSE, TRAJECTORY
+    - [x] There will be three modes: IDLE, POSE, TRAJECTORY
+    - [x] Keyboard control.
+    - [ ] Joystick control.
-    - [ ] The latency should be too low.
+    - [x] The latency should be too low between the key press and Rviz simulation.
+    - [ ] Gripper control.
+- [x] Test robo arm controls with obstacles.
+- [ ] Gazebo simulations for the tasks.
 - [ ] Create hardware communication flow using micro-ROS over UART.
 - [ ] Integrate real robotical arm of Ulurover to test with hardware.
 - [ ] Create PWM motor drivers for STM32.